Northern Ireland Civil Service (NICS) Pension Schemes - Pension payment dates for 2016 - 2017

 Method of payment

 Your pension payments will be made by direct credit straight into your account.
 This method avoids delays and ensures that your bank account is credited on the day each payment becomes due.
-Payments can also be made to banks in the Irish Republic or overseas on special application to us.
+Payments can also be made to banks in the Irish Republic or overseas.
+Contact us directly for the appropriate form.

 If the pensionable pay figure used in calculating your benefits should change due, for example, to a pay increase, which affects your award.
 We will write to you again with revised award details.
 You should note that if the change means that your best year of pensionable pay is later than the best year used in previous calculations, this may result in an overpayment of pensions increases.